Jean-Pierre Nsame

-Jean-Pierre Junior Nsame (born 1 May 1993) is a Cameroonian professional footballer who plays as a forward for Ekstraklasa club Legia Warsaw.
+Jean-Pierre Junior Nsame (born 1 May 1993) is a Cameroonian professional footballer who plays as a forward for Ekstraklasa club Pogoń Szczecin.

 Club career

 Early career

 Nsame made his professional debut in April 2012 for Angers in a 1–1 Ligue 2 draw against Metz.
 He made 23 appearances for Angers over four seasons with the club and also enjoyed loan spells with Carquefou and Amiens in the Championnat National.

 At the end of the 2015–16 season, having failed to break into the first team on a regular basis, Nsame was released by the club.
 In July 2016, Nsame went on trial at English League One side Walsall and played in a 2–1 friendly defeat to Norwich City.
 However, after negative details emerged about his past, he was released by the club.

 Servette

 On 23 August 2016, Nsame signed for Swiss Challenge League side Servette.
-He finished as the league's top goalscorer with 23 goals, helping the club to an impressive third place finish after their promotion the previous season.
+He finished as the league's top goalscorer with 23 goals, helping the club to an impressive third-place finish after their promotion the previous season.